 ** When Edmund complains that it's raining outside, Susan mentions that they have a "wireless" inside to entertain them.

 * ItWasHisSled: [[spoiler:Aslan surrenders himself to be killed by the White Witch in the place of Edmund, but comes back to life through ThePowerOfLove.]]

-* TearJerker: [[spoiler:Aslan's death, especially since the scene is a symbol of Jesus' death and resurrection if you're familiar with the Bible.]]
+* TearJerker: [[spoiler:Aslan's death on the first read, and even on further readings since the scene is a symbol of Jesus' death and resurrection if you're familiar with the Bible.]]

 ** Mr. Tumnus, particularly in the movie, where there's an added scene of him meeting Edmund in prison and, despite obviously having been hurt during his stay, is more concerned about Lucy's wellbeing than his own.
 Not to mention that his petrified body looks like he was either terrified or in a lot of pain, before being frozen.

 ** JerkassWoobie: Edmund, while the White Witch's prisoner.
 It's during this point that he actually redeems himself.